lhack-jpeg/suiteselector/README.md

 # The web app itself was build using javascript and express.

 # This website takes the input of the form and display what toilets could suit the users current layout

+# The version can be found here: https://suiteselector.herokuapp.com/